Claude Code vs GitHub Copilot

 Which tool fits which team

-• You want an agent that can work unsupervised on a task for 5–20 minutes
+- You need an agent that can work unsupervised for 5–20 minutes at a stretch

-• You build and maintain agentic systems and want a reference implementation of what good looks like
+- You build and maintain agentic systems and want a reference for what good looks like

-• Your team does a mix of rapid new-code writing and complex refactoring tasks
+- Your team mixes rapid new-code writing with complex refactoring

 For teams evaluating how AI tools fit into a broader development workflow, our automation expertise covers the patterns we've found most durable across projects.